technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

     ![](./media/image9.png)

-**Why not create one with API plugin here?**

-You will build API plugins in the next lab, and you will also learn how to integrate an API plugin with a declarative agent in the following one in this same path.
-Here we are just going to create a declarative agent.

-5. Next, type in the directory where the project folder has to be created or choose the default location.
+5. Next, select the **Default folder** option for specifying where the project folder has to be created.

     ![](./media/image10.png)